marcobuys/coding-best-practices/README.md

 - Prioritize readability over performance
 - Prefer Object Oriented code over Procedural code
 - Stand on the shoulders of giants: do not reinvent the wheel
-- Only use interfaces when there is more than 1 implementation
 - Prefer typed code over untyped code
 - Prefer Strong typing over Weak typing
 - Prefer Static typing over Dynamic typing